lucasmargui/flutter-structure-hasura/README.md

 ### Index.js

-Configuração do index.js com base no console do projeto criado no Hasura:
+Configuração do index.js com base no console do projeto criado no Hasura.